olaulau/VHFFS_letsencrypt/README.md

 - to consume the queue, you have to start the `consumer_script.php` as root :
 	- `screen -S VHFFS_letsencrypt`
 	- `./consumer_script.php | tee -a consumer_script.log`
+	- don't forget to re-launch the consumer script after an update